svboyko/homenet_vlan/README.md

 ## Overview

-This script allows you to configure a MikroTik router to use VLANs based on config file you create for it.
+This script allows you to configure a MikroTik router to use VLANs based on a config file you create for it.

 It can work in two modes: